All Categories

 At present, QR Codes have been quite prevalent.
 In India, a great percentage of people use QR Codes on a daily basis.
 You can easily find QR codes in Indian restaurants, flight tickets, museum tickets, grocery shops, and small stalls where you can scan a QR Code and digitally pay for a bottle of water.
 But that is not all, QR Codes are also now used in healthcare, and education departments as well.
 In libraries, dynamic QR Codes are used for keeping tabs on book borrower’s details and fines, etc.

-Here are 10 uses of QR Codes for you to understand:
+Here are 10 Popular Uses of QR Codes:

 1. QR codes can be used for identification and granting access to employees and customers.